Tashi Lhunpo Monks - Sand Mandala Creation

-Workshops cost £25 and are bookable in advance by festival ticketholders only
+Workshops cost £5 (not £25 as previously advertised) and are bookable in advance by festival ticketholders only

 Gelong Thubten is a Buddhist monk, meditation teacher and author.
 He ordained as a monk 26 years ago at Samye Ling Tibetan Centre in Scotland.
 He has spent over six years in intensive meditation retreats, the longest of which was 4 years.

 Thubten specialises in teaching mindfulness meditation internationally, in businesses, hospitals, schools, universities, prisons and addiction counselling centres.
 He works with major global companies such as Google, Accenture and LinkedIn, he teaches mindfulness to medical students at the National University of Ireland, and he collaborated with Ruby Wax on her book ‘How to be Human’.
 Thubten is the author of ‘A Monk’s Guide to Happiness’, published in June 2019.